elisabethoelmann/Project-3-Kaplan-Meier/README.md

 The user is prompted to enter 13 value pairs for group A, for group B and for group C.
 ![](docs_images/picture_terminal_results_user.png)
+In this example here for practicability reason, I have copied only the 1st values pairs for each of the groups (6 in total).

 If the user enters something else, a warning pops up, to enter the correct data.